 - “In the resurrection, whose wife will the woman be who had several husbands?”

-From chapter 19 we know that The chief priest and scribes wanted to destroy Jesus.
-They were keeping a watchful eye on Jesus trying to catch him in a statement or act they could use to destroy him.
-They sent spies to catch him in a statement they could use against him, hopefully, in a Roman court.
-But if not in a Roman court, They wanted to discredit him amongst the Jewish population who saw the Roman Empire as gentiles and illegitimate rulers.
-It appears they had the perfect question.
-Is it or is it not permissible to pay taxes to the Roman government?
-If Jesus answers no, then they can turn him in to the Roman authorities as a subversive.
-If he answers yes, then he is denying God His right to the tithe.
-Jesus point out the false dichotomy by saying do both.
+From chapter 19 we know that the chief priest and scribes wanted to destroy Jesus.
+They kept a watchful eye on Jesus.
+They wanted to catch him in a statement or act they could use to destroy him.
+They sent spies to catch him.
+They hoped he would say something they could use against him.
+And if it was against Rome that would be the best.
+Then Rome could do their dirty work.
+They could bring Jesus before a Roman court.
+If that failed they wanted to discredit Him with the Jewish populace.
+They saw the Roman Empire as gentiles.
+They were occupiers.
+They were illegitimate rulers.
+It appeared they had the perfect question.
+Is it permissible to pay taxes to the Roman government?
+If Jesus answered no, then they can turn him over to Roman authorities.
+He was a subversive.
+If he answered yes, then He denied God His right to the tithe.
+There were only two answers yes or no. They had Him.
+Jesus pointed out the false dichotomy.
+The answer was to do both.

 A false dichotomy is a logical fallacy.
-It is a situation where only two choices are considered when there are more options available.
+We commit this when considering only two answers valid.
+But the truth is several answers are possible.
 Jesus pointed out their logical error.

-Jesus in every case shows that when we find a supposed error or problem in the word of God either our logic or our assumptions are incorrect.
-God word is true.
+In every case, Jesus showed there was no error in God’s law.
+When we find a supposed error in God’s word there are at least two options.
+Either our logic or our assumptions are incorrect.
+God’s word is true.
+We are in error.

-There are times that God’s word does not make sense.
-It appears illogical, irrational and some have even said evil.
-When those situations appear, do not run away for the problem of understanding and simply say, “Something are beyond our understanding.” or “You just have to take it by faith.”
-Too many have done that.
-Our Lord does not receive honor from that.
-His word and His bride, the church, are held up to ridicule by the world when Christians are lazy in there logic and understanding.
-Instead of giving up examine the assumptions, review the logic.
-God is not a God of chaos and contradiction, but of God of order.
+There are times when God’s word does not make sense.
+It appears illogical, and irrational and some have even said evil.
+When those situations appear do not despair.
+Do not run away from the problem.
+Do not fall into easy believe-ism. .“Something is beyond our understanding.” or “You just have to take it by faith.”
+That does not honor our Lord.
+When that happens the world holds His word and His bride, the church, up to ridicule.
+That is lazy.
+And slothfulness is a sin.
+Instead of giving up, examine your assumptions.
+Review your logic.
+God is not a god of chaos and contradictions.
+God is the god order.

 If your assumptions are incorrect.
-And your logical is sound your conclusions will incorrect.
-If your assumptions are correct and logic is erroneous, your conclusions will be incorrect.
-If both your assumptions and your logic is incorrect your conclusions are incorrect.
+And your logic is sound your conclusions are incorrect.
+Your assumptions can be correct.
+But if your logic is erroneous, your conclusions are incorrect.